 Paying close attention now will save work down the line.
 One March, we were called away on a family emergency only to come back a couple weeks later to find that the remaining apples had rotted, the carrots had turned as soft as bread dough, and the last remaining winter squash had escaped their rinds leaving a foul-smelling pile of slime that slipped right through the pallet and onto the floor.
 Cleaning up the mess was as unpleasant a task as we can recall…and we’ve had some unpleasant tasks.

 So March is the month to turn those last remaining apples into sauce and your onions into soup.
 Sick of steamed rutabaga or fried parsnips?
 Purees are a wonderful way to serve up the last root vegetables.
-Shredding carrots or parsnips into stir fries, say, with the first bok choy you’ve gotten from your indoor garden or with the sprouts you and the kids have been growing on the window sill.
+Shredding carrots or parsnips into stir fries, say, with the first bok choy you’ve gotten from your indoor garden or with the sprouts you have been growing on the window sill.
 Sometimes you’ll need to bring home something form the market to enliven one of your dishes . . . what would carrot-ginger soup be without the ginger (which keeps well but isn’t easy to grow in most parts of the country)?
 And, of course, there’s always carrot cake.

 Those winter squash that have lost some of their sweetness can be delectable again with a little cinnamon, ginger, and sugar (or honey).
 The secret to utilizing all of what’s left in your root cellar is a little imagination.
 How about a kraut made from fermented turnips and rutabaga?
 (Full disclosure: we haven’t tried this yet.
 Please let us know how it turns out.)

 There are any number of good garden-to-table cookbooks that will suggest ways to use what’s coming from your root cellar this late winter.
-And it’s not too late to put-up the fruits and vegetables you’ve saved as jams, jellys and pickled treats.
+And it’s not too late to put-up the fruits and vegetables you’ve saved as jams, jellies and pickled treats.
 The important thing is not to waste what you’ve grown.
 You worked too hard to throw it in the compost heap.
 Now, while you’re itching to get into the garden well before you actually can, is the time to take stock of the root cellar.
 Let us know what you come up with!